Craig C. Douglas

 Welcome to Craig's Home Pages.
 I do not do apartment listings, dating services, or things that you might find on Craig's Lists.
-However, I have had a presence on the Internet since 1977 when I first got my email address at what is now Internet site number six (it was on the old ARPANET) and the web since an available browser at CERN was about six weeks old (thank you, CERFACS).
+I do not accept or use U.S. government support for this web site, either.
+However, I have had a presence on the Internet since 1977 when I first acquired an email address (douglas@yale) on what was Internet site number six (it was on the ARPANET back then) and on the web since an available browser at CERN was about six weeks old (thank you, CERFACS, Toulouse, France).

 I have an A.B. in mathematics from the University of Chicago and a M.S., M.Phil., and Ph.D. in computer science from Yale University.
 Before that I graduated from high school at the University of Chicago Laboratory Schools after attending other schools in Houston, Texas and Paris, France.

 After completing my Ph.D., I worked first at Yale and then at Duke University.
 I moved to IBM's Thomas J. Watson Research Center in Yorktown Heights, New York in 1986 and re-acquired an affiliation with the computer science department at Yale.
 In 1997 I moved to the University of Kentucky, where I had appointments in mathematics, computer science, mechanical engineering, and the Center for Computational Sciences.
 I moved to Wyoming in August, 2008.